flowerinthenight/flowerinthenight.github.io/_posts/2019-01-31-nginx-basicauth-k8s.md

 tags: [nginx, Kubernetes, basic-auth]
 ---

 This post is somewhat related to a [previous post](https://flowerinthenight.com/blog/2018/03/31/access-pods-k8s) about accessing k8s services using nginx reverse proxy.
 Let's try to add a simple basic authentication to these services at the proxy level.
-Now, this could come in handy in non-production environments but at the very least, make sure that you are doing this over HTTPS as basic authentication credentials are not encrypted.
+Now, this may come in handy in non-production environments but at the very least, make sure that you are doing this over HTTPS as basic authentication credentials are not encrypted.

 We will be using the `htpasswd` tool to generate our passwords.
 In Ubuntu, you can install this using the following command: